-Carrot miso salad is a beautiful and delicious side dish, with an Asian-inspired flavour that is complemented by addition of crunchy toasted sunflower seeds and sweet currents.
-Using fresh miso also makes it a great source of probiotics!
+This carrot miso salad is a simple and delicious side dish.
+The Asian-inspired flavors are complemented by the addition of toasted sesame seeds and sweet currants.

-Carrots are an affordable vegetable that is always available (at least in my part of the world).
-Which is probably why carrot sticks are the boring go-to for all social occasions.
+Carrots are an affordable vegetable that is always in season (at least in my part of the world)!
+This is probably why carrot sticks are the boring go-to for all social occasions.

 - Prep Time: 10 mins